razee-io/Razee/README.md

        watch-keeper                  1/1     1            1           2m5s
        ```

-11. From the RazeeDash console, click **Launch** to open the RazeeDash details page and verify that you can see deployment information for your Watch Keeper pod.
+11. From the RazeeDash console, click **Launch** to open the RazeeDash details
+ page and verify that you can see deployment information for your Watch Keeper pod.

 ## Step 2: Visualize deployment information in RazeeDash

-With Watch Keeper set up in your cluster, you can retrieve deployment information for other Kubernetes resources that you want to monitor.
-Data is automatically sent to the RazeeDash API and you can access, monitor, and analyze this data with RazeeDash.
+With Watch Keeper set up in your cluster, you can retrieve deployment information
+ for other Kubernetes resources that you want to monitor.
+Data is automatically
+ sent to the RazeeDash API and you can access, monitor, and analyze this data

-1. Decide what information you want Watch Keeper to retrieve by choosing between the following information detail levels: <ul><li><code>lite</code>: Retrieves the <code>metadata</code> and <code>status</code> section of your Kubernetes resource configuration. </li><li><code>detail</code>: Retrieves all configuration data of a Kubernetes resource, but leaves out environment variables and the <code>data</code> section of config maps and secrets.</li><li><code>debug</code>: Retrieves all configuration data of a Kubernetes resource, including environment variables and the <code>data</code> section of config maps and secrets.
-This information might include sensitive information so use this option with care. </li></ul>
+  with RazeeDash.

+1. Decide what information you want Watch Keeper to retrieve by choosing between
+the following information detail levels:

+    - `lite`: Retrieves the `metadata` and `status` section of your Kubernetes
+    resource configuration.
+    - `detail`: Retrieves all configuration data of a Kubernetes resource, but
+    leaves out environment
+    variables and the `data` section of config maps and secrets.
+    - `debug`: Retrieves all configuration data of a
+    Kubernetes resource, including environment variables and the `data`
+    section of config maps and secrets.
+This information might include sensitive
+    information so use this option with care.

-2. Add the `razee/watch-resource` label to the **labels** section of all Kubernetes resources that you want to monitor and specify the information detail level.
-For example, if you want to monitor a Kubernetes deployment, use the following command.
-After you add the label to your resource, Watch Keeper automatically scans your resource and sends data to the RazeeDash API.
+2. Add the `razee/watch-resource` label to the **labels** section of all
+Kubernetes resources that you want to monitor and specify the information
+detail level.
+For example, if you want to monitor a Kubernetes deployment,
+use the following command.
+After you add the label to your resource, Watch
+Keeper automatically scans your resource and sends data to the RazeeDash API.
 Then, your resource is scanned once every hour.
-In addition, Watch Keeper adds a Kubernetes event watcher to your resource so that Watch Keeper is notified by Kubernetes when the configuration of your resource changes.
+In addition, Watch Keeper adds
+a Kubernetes event watcher to your resource so that Watch Keeper is notified by
+Kubernetes when the configuration of your resource changes.

    ```bash
    kubectl edit deployment <deployment_name>